Peter Schweizer

 Peter Franz Schweizer (born November 24, 1964) is an American political consultant and writer.
-He is the president of the Government Accountability Institute (GAI), senior editor-at-large of Constitutionalist media organization Breitbart News, and a former fellow at the conservative Hoover Institution.
+He is the president of the Government Accountability Institute (GAI), senior editor-at-large of far-right media organization Breitbart News, and a former fellow at the conservative Hoover Institution.

 Schweizer wrote Clinton Cash, a 2015 book discussing donations made to the Clinton Foundation by foreign entities and Bill and Hillary Clinton's income after they left the White House in 2001.
 Journalists and fact-checking organizations have criticized the book for speculation, conclusions not supported by the evidence presented, and for factual errors which were corrected in the Kindle edition.